mbleigh/acts-as-taggable-on/README.md

 rake db:migrate
 ```

+If you do not wish or need to support multi-tenancy, the migration for `add_tenant_to_taggings` is optional and can be discarded safely.

 #### For MySql users
 You can circumvent at any time the problem of special characters [issue 623](https://github.com/mbleigh/acts-as-taggable-on/issues/623) by setting in an initializer file: